Creating and Running a FacturaScripts Project with ServBay

 facturascripts_servbay_user

-) - Database user password (the password you set)
+) - Database user password (you just created)

 - Database host (usually